 Introduction to Universal Credit

 Universal Credit will be one single benefit for people aged 18 to 64 years old paid to each household.
 Some 16 and 17 year olds will be able to claim it, depending on their circumstances.
-It is expected to be introduced to Northern Ireland in Summer 2014.

 How will it affect me?

-You will be able to claim Universal Credit if you:
+Once introduced in Northern Ireland, you will be able to claim Universal Credit if you:

 - are not working